Reconstructing complex states of a 20-qubit quantum simulator

 The complete description of any pure quantum system constituting $N$ qubits is given by $|\Psi\rangle = \sum_{\boldsymbol{s}} \Psi(\boldsymbol{s})|\boldsymbol{s}\rangle$, where $\Psi(\boldsymbol{s})$ represents the probability amplitude corresponding to the computational basis element $\boldsymbol{s}\equiv\left(s_1,s_2,\dots,s_N\right)$, where $s_i= 0$ or $1$, which we refer to as the bit configuration.
-Our goal is to reconstruct the many-body pure quantum state $|\Psi_W\rangle$, which maximizes the probability (likelihood) of having acquired the given measurement data.
+Our goal is to reconstruct a useful many-body pure quantum state $|\Psi_W\rangle$, which maximizes the probability (likelihood) of having acquired the given measurement data.
 For numerical stability of gradient descent, it is more convenient to minimize the negative logarithm of that probability, which we hereafter refer to as the loss function:

 where $K=27$ is the number of measurement bases, $M_p=1000$ is the number of measurements per basis, $\ket{\psi_m^{p}}$ is the outcome of the $m$th projection measurement in $p$th basis.
+A small term $\varepsilon=10^{-10}$ is added to improve the reconstruction stability, as discussed in the Supplementary.
 The subscript $W$ in $\ket{\Psi_W}$ defines the set of parameters of the variational ansatz used.
 In this study, the size of $W$ was chosen to be approximately 4000 in each ansatz.
-At first, parameters $W$ are randomly initialized and then the variational parameters $W$ are adjusted (trained) to minimize the negative log-likelihood~(\ref{LL}) by gradient descent.
+At first, parameters $W$ are randomly initialized, and then the variational parameters $W$ are adjusted (trained) to minimize the negative log-likelihood~(\ref{LL}) by gradient descent.

-To prevent overfitting, we split the measurement data into two sets, training and test, in the ratio 4:1.
+To prevent overfitting, we split the measurement data into two sets, training and test, in the ratio 4:1 \cite{joseph2022optimal}.
 Specifically, we considered the first 800 measurements in each basis to be the training data and the remaining 200 measurements to be the test data.
-The loss function is optimized on the training set and the test set is used to validate the performance of different methods.
+The loss function is optimized on the training set, and the test set is used to validate the performance of different methods.
 The training process is stopped as soon as the loss on the test set reaches its minimum.

-An essential component of multiqubit tomography is the transformation (rotation) of the variational state $|\Psi_W\rangle$ into the measurement basis, required to compute the probability of each measurement outcome.
+An essential component of multi-qubit tomography is the transformation (rotation) of the variational state $|\Psi_W\rangle$ into the measurement basis, required to compute the probability of each measurement outcome.
 We can express this mathematically as

 where $\ket{\mathbf{j}_m^p}$ is the state in the computational basis defined by the bit string yielded by the measurement, and $\hat U_p$ is the rotation between the computational basis and the $p$th measurement basis.
 The problem is that an arbitrary rotation can in principle lead to a vector with exponentially many terms, even if the initial state contains only a polynomial number of nonzero components.
 We address this problem differently for the MPS and NNQS ans\"atze.